-of deriving $\epsilon$ all terminals is useless!
+of deriving $\epsilon$ or a string of all terminals is useless!

 - Direct useless. - Indirect useless: one can only derive direct useless terms. - From now on, we assume a grammar contains no useless nonterminals.

 Non-context free grammars

 - Some grammar is not CFG, that is, it may be context sensitive.

 - Expressive power of grammars (in the order of small to large):

 - Regular expressions $\equiv$ FA.

 - Context-free grammar

 - Context-sensitive

 - • •